-Like most other national holidays, Labor Day gives Black folks a day where we can celebrate our SOUL.
-A day or a long weekend where we can find solace at family cookouts, HBCU football classics and community events.
+Labor Day gives Black folks a day where we can celebrate our SOUL.
+A day, or better yet, a long weekend where we can find solace at family cookouts, HBCU football classics and community events.

 Understanding this, means that we should expect the places where we work, labor and toil to support and invest in our well-being well beyond health insurance with high deductibles and a day off now for Juneteenth.
 Investments and support that allow us to tap into our SOUL in ways we have been denied or encouraged to be ashamed of or we ourselves have diminished and dismissed.

 This means having the latitude with our professional development funds and then some (EAP $, Wellness $, Retention $, Affinity or Employee Resource $ or DEI $) to be invested on an healing and restoration experiences with SOUL.

 I offer this both as a Heritage & Healing practitioner and long-time educator as well as a woman who got to Cuba using PD funds in the early 2000s.
 I did so simply by suggesting that a language and culture immersion experience would allow me to better understand the challenges my second-language learners had as they attended the community college where I served as a member of the English faculty.
 I did not go to come back and hablamos espanol fluently.
 Come on, it was four weeks, not four months.
 But, I did deepen my self-awareness and my capacity to be courageous and brave.
 And, to see myself in more affirming ways.
 And, yes, to meet my students with more grace, patience and love.
 Oh, yeah, and, to learn how to dance salsa (but that is another story).